-This fascinating town by the river Narmada is one of those tourist places near Indore which is popular for both its architectural splendour and its spiritual vibes.
+This fascinating town by the river Narmada is one of those tourist places near Indore which is popular for both its architectural splendor and its spiritual vibes.
 The capital city of legendary queen Ahilyabai Holkar, Maheshwar is home to her fort and palace and more temples than you could count.
 The serene ghats by the Narmada River along with the intricately carved spectacular facade are a sight to behold.
-The town also famed for producing the fine and exquisite Maheswari sarees and fabric crafted with care at the looms spread across Maheshwar.
+The town is also famed for producing the fine and exquisite Maheswari sarees and fabric crafted with care at the looms spread across Maheshwar.
 The quiet boating trip along the Narmada River watching the tranquil ghats and magnificent fort pass you by is an experience to remember.

 Ideal for: History, Architecture, Spirituality, Shopping

 Perched serenely on the banks of the holy Narmada River (also called Ma Rewa by the locals), is the divine Omkareshwar temple.
 Thronged by pilgrims from all over the country all the year-round, Omkareshwar is one of the 12 revered jyotirlingas in the country.
 During the months of July and August, the auspicious ‘saavan’ months, this spiritual abode of Lord Shiva is visited by thousands of devotees.
 Surrounded by hills and lush fields, Omkareshwar’s natural beauty is as soothing to the eyes as are its spiritual vibes for the soul.
 After the ‘darshan’ does take the boat ride along the Narmada to experience the mystical charm of this holy town.

 Suggested Read: 9 Best Hotels In Indore For The Modern Luxury Lovers

 4. Ujjain – See The Temples